-The Cost-Share Program is available to assist private landowners with conservation projects in Flathead County.
+The Cost-Share Program assists private landowners with conservation projects in Flathead County.
 All applications will be reviewed and ranked based on project merit and benefit to the natural resource.
 Projects that employ multiple conservation practices are encouraged.
 Project proposals must be received by May 31, 2018 to receive priority ranking.
 Applications may be accepted on a rolling basis from May 31, 2017 until funding has been allocated.
 Accepted 2017/2018 projects must still be completed by May 1, 2018.
 Applications are still being accepted for 2017/2018.

 Funding and Payment

 FCD will fund 75% of the allowable project cost up to a maximum of $5,000 per project.
 District cost-share funds combined with other funds cannot exceed the total actual cost of a practice.
 Only practices initiated and completed within the contract time frame will be reimbursed.
 The landowner is responsible for the up-front project costs.
 All receipts must be returned to FCD within the allotted time frame.
 Completed projects must be inspected before the reimbursement can be issued.

 - Funding is restricted to one project per person or group per year.

 - Program funding is limited to on-the-ground projects; i.e., fees and costs related to project design, permitting, or similar activities cannot be covered.

 - Scientific research or studies will not be funded.